Sequence/docs

 Idempotency

 Order submissions are idempotent via graph_id.
-Submit the same graph_id twice → second request returns the original order's parent_id without creating a duplicate.
+Submit the same graph_id twice → second request returns the original order's node_order_id without creating a duplicate.
 Safe retries — on timeout or 5xx, retry with the same graph_id and you'll never double-submit.

 If you retry with the same graph_id but different parameters, you get 409 Conflict.